wix-incubator/wix-code-docs/guides/api-query-language-velo.md

     These query functions do not use the API query language syntax described here.

 * **Without query builders**: Some query functions retrieve a list of items using the API Query Language described in this article.
-For these queries, pass an object defining the query as a parameter to the query function.
+For these queries, pass an object defining the query to the query function.

-## API query language syntax
+## Query syntax

-The object that you pass to the query function can consist of 5 optional parts:
+You can pass some or all of the following properties to the query function to define the query:

 * [`filter`](#the-filter-object):
   Which results to return.